haiderBukhari/Tetris-Game-C-/README.md

 - `G++ Installing Link:`sudo apt-get install g++

-After installing the g++ compiler install VS code or you can do it with normal gedit commands.
+After installing the g++ compiler install VS code or you can do it without installing

 After doing that download the folder that I have attached as a zip